GMU-SWE432-F22/SWE-432-HW2/README.md

-# node-js-getting-started
+# SWE-432 HW-2 Starter Application

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+This repo contains a barebones Node.js app using [Express 4](http://expressjs.com/).

-This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out for more information that may be helpful for this homework assignment.

 ## Running Locally